Dreambound

 Furthermore, acquiring additional licenses, such as becoming a Medication Aide or Phlebotomy Technician, can open doors to new job roles and higher pay grades.
 Employers value individuals who invest in their education, as it showcases dedication, commitment, and a willingness to go above and beyond.
 Continuous learning not only enhances job prospects but also provides a sense of personal fulfillment, allowing CNAs to make a meaningful impact in the lives of those they care for.
 Here are some ideas about licenses that you can acquire after becoming a CNA:

-• Medical Assistants (MA): are expected to do a variety of duties, including taking blood pressure readings, administering medication, and assisting in procedures like the administration of injections.
+Medical Assistants are expected to do a variety of duties, including taking blood pressure readings, administering medication, and assisting in procedures like the administration of injections.
 They may also be responsible for preparing patients to see a physician by gathering information such as past medical history and current medications taken.
-MA also doesn't require a CNA certificate.
-MA programs usually take a few months, but the pay is even higher than that of phlebotomists.
+Medical Assistants also don't require a CNA certificate.
+MA programs usually take a few months, and the average salary per year is around $42,000!

-• Other licenses: Some licenses don't require CNA as a prerequisite, but some common ones Dreambound alumni go on to acquire licenses such as Medical Billing and coding, EKG Technician, and more.
+Some licenses don't require CNA as a prerequisite, but some common ones Dreambound alumni go on to acquire licenses such as Medical Billing and coding, EKG Technician, and more!

 Nursing